korchasa/severin/documents/design.md

   - `ConversationHistory`: In-RAM conversation storage with configurable limits.
   - Vercel AI SDK agents with specialized prompts including comprehensive system information.
 - **Integration:**
-  - All agents receive `SystemInfo` instance for contextual awareness in prompts.
+  - All agents receive `SystemInfo` instance and `FactsStorage` for contextual awareness in prompts.
   - Telegram handlers use only `MainAgent.processUserQuery()`.
   - Scheduler uses `AuditTask.auditMetrics()` + `DiagnoseTask.diagnose()` with terminal tool access.
   - Each component manages appropriate tools and context.